lindh/lindh.github.io/index.md

 My research aims at generating advanced technologies for Internet-based collaboration infrastructures.
 Based on fundamental methodologies of multiagent systems and human computer interaction, I focus on research issues and technological challenges of services computing and Internet of Things (IoT) for realizing the interaction between various cloud services and the physical world.
 Moreover, I conduct research on intercultural collaboration and multi-language communication based on the Language Grid, a service-oriented language infrastructure we have developed for supporting various collaboration activities.
 <br>
 <br>
-In October 2022, I started a new laboratory at Department of Computer Science, Graduate School of Natural Science and Technology, Okayama University.
+In October 2022, I started the [Intelligent Computing Laboratory](https://www.ic.cs.okayama-u.ac.jp/en/) at Department of Computer Science, Graduate School of Natural Science and Technology, Okayama University.

 ### Research Interests
 - **Services Computing (Internet of Services)**: QoS-aware service composition, crowdsourcing, service recommendation, language service infrastructure, edge-cloud computing